Table Of Contents_

 Wrong Inline Remote: An easy mistake to make is buying a headphone with the wrong in-line remote.
-Many headphones have an in-line playback remote somewhere on the cable, because so many of us use our smartphone as the source.
+Many headphones have an in-line playback remote somewhere on the cable, because so many of us use our smartphones as the source.
 However, because the two most popular mobile operating systems function differently, manufacturers have to create two versions of the remote.
 Make sure you buy the appropriate iOS or Android headphone model.

-It’s great that we have a lot of choice these days for headphones suitable for running.
-Wireless headphones are on the frontlines, because users love removing the cord from their workouts.
+It’s great that we have a lot of choices these days for headphones suitable for running.
+Wireless headphones are on the frontline because users love removing the cord from their workouts.
 But, there are various designs/styles out there, and some work better than others.
 Runners should be extra mindful of fit and weight.
 It’s no fun when the headphones don’t stay in place and interrupt our workout.
 Additionally, we’re prone to sweat and the elements, if exercising outdoors.
 You’ll have to consider the extent of durability for your usage.

 That is silly that for a test updated on April 4, 2017, there isn’t the Bose SoundSport wireless (with or without HR monitor), it s consider currently by most of the reviews as the best one on the market.
 How ever the Jabra sport elite and Samsung level are missing too.